Do any of these sound familiar?

-- When you do get to slow down, sometimes your purpose does not seem clear.
+- When you finally do get to slow down, sometimes your purpose seems unclear.

-- You doubt the authenticity of people who seem happy or fulfilled.
+- You sometimes doubt the authenticity of people who seem happy or fulfilled.

 - If you look back on your relationships, it seems they often start well, but often they don’t go the distance.